geikha/hyper-hydra/doc/hydra-pixels.md

 # hydra-pixels
 ---
-This extension add's a functionality to each Hydra output that allows you to read the content of the pixels displayed.
+This extension adds a functionality to each Hydra output that allows you to read the content of the pixels displayed.

 ## Example: